Press release

 Audrey AzoulayUNESCO Director-General

-UNESCO promotes the through global awareness-raising, capacity building and a range of actions, notably in the framework of the on the Safety of Journalists and the Issue of Impunity.
+UNESCO promotes the safety of journalists through global awareness-raising, capacity building and a range of actions, notably in the framework of the on the Safety of Journalists and the Issue of Impunity.

 Press contact